techrah/techrah.github.io/_posts/2020-09-27-deep-dive-a-b-testing-and-early-peeking.md

 Sally, the marketing manager, has come up with a new layout for a banner image that she thinks will result in a better click-through rate (CTR) and comes to you for advice on how to proceed.
 If this new _Version B_ of the banner image is actually performing worse, she would like to discontinue its use as soon as possible.

-**Note:** this article assumes that you understand sampling distributions, the Central Limit Theorem and hypothesis testing.
+**Note:** this article assumes that you understand the Central Limit Theorem, hypothesis testing and sampling distributions.

 ## The Concept

-In order to test both the original _Version A_ of the banner image and the new _Version B_, we will randomly serve both versions to website visitors.
+In order to test the performance of the original _Version A_ of the banner image against the new _Version B_, we will randomly serve both versions to website visitors.
 Over the course of the experiment, we'll randomly select A or B with equal probability to maintain a fairly balanced dataset with respect to the number of visitors served one version versus the other.
 As you will see shortly, this condition will help to simplify some initial calculations that we'll perform before we start the experiment.
 Here are some things that would be beneficial for Sally to know even before you start any experiment.

 <style>
   div.ab_t1 { width: 95%; margin: 0 auto }